 Organizations can save time, money, and improve performance by embracing the power of data to become intelligent, data-driven, insight-driven companies.
 Marketers need to transform and analyze relevant data to build a comprehensive picture and follow the most critical marketing metrics we listed below.

 Narrative BI is a no-code augmented analytics platform for growth teams that instantly generates actionable data insights.
-It seamlessly and effortlessly integrates with existing data sources, such as marketing, product analytics tools and CRM systems.
+Using generative AI for marketing, it seamlessly and effortlessly integrates with existing data sources, such as marketing, product analytics tools and CRM systems.

 Being designed for non-tech-savvy growth team members (non-data scientists), Narrative BI removes complexity and provides value from day one.
 The platform shifts the insight knowledge from a handful of data experts to anyone in the organization, boosting wider adoption of advanced analytics across teams.